 After picking the right sunscreen and applying thoroughly before stepping out into the sun, you feel invincible.
-That is, until a bright red and sensitive sunburn reminds you that you forgot to reapply every two hours — or that you missed a spot.
+That is, until a bright red and sensitive sunburn reminds you that you forgot to reapply — or that you missed a spot.

-According to Dr. Jessica So, a dermatologist with Sharp Rees-Stealy Medical Group, a sunburn is redness and swelling caused by excessive skin exposure to the UV radiation of the sun.
+According to Dr. Galina Stetsenko, a board-certified dermatologist with Sharp Rees-Stealy Medical Group, a sunburn is redness and swelling caused by excessive skin exposure to the UV radiation of the sun.
 “Under a microscope, sunburned skin shows damaged cells and fewer immune cells that defend your skin,” she says.

 By the time you notice a sunburn, the damage is already done.
 Still, the most important first step is to get out of the sun as quickly as possible, seek shade and cover up with clothing.